Yakima RoadShower Review

 Comfort

-Fully pressurized to 65 psi, the RoadShower can spray an impressive 30 feet!
-This is a great asset for cleaning your gear but doesn't feel quite as nice on your skin or scalp.
-The more water you use, the less pressure is left in the tank, until by the end it sprays a single stream of water just 4 feet.
-However, if you need pressure the whole time, you can re-pressurize the tank with an air pump or bicycle pump using the nozzle on top of the tank.
+If you need pressure the whole time, you can re-pressurize the tank with an air pump or bicycle pump using the nozzle on top of the tank — assuming your pump hose is long enough to reach the top of your car.
 You'll run out of water faster, but the pressure might be worth it to get that excess mud off your bike or the bottoms of your shoes.
-A simple on/off switch at the base of the hose keeps the water from leaking out or spraying on your neighbors as you speed down the highway.
+A simple on/off switch at the base of the hose keeps the water from leaking out or spraying on your fellow travelers as you speed down the highway.

 Functionality

 The RoadShower we tested has a 4-gallon capacity that runs dry in about 4 minutes and 40 seconds (with no re-pressurization).
-Used without pressure, powered by just the flow of gravity (and a loosened fill cap), you can use this trickle to clean dishes or splash water on your face for about 10.5 minutes!
-If 4 gallons isn't going to cut it for you, the full version of the RoadShower holds 7 gallons, and the large version packs 10!
+Used without pressure, powered by just the flow of gravity (and a loosened fill cap), you can use this trickle to clean dishes or splash water on your face for about 10.5 minutes.
+If 4 gallons isn't going to cut it for you, the full version of the RoadShower holds 7 gallons, and the large version packs 10.
 With a decent length 4.5 foot hose, you have a reasonable amount of maneuverable space to wash gear or dishes.
 While a longer hose would certainly make this process easier, this length is exactly right to lay alongside the water tank to keep wind resistance down while you drive to your next expedition spot.

 Ease of Set Up

 This package comes with everything you need to mount the RoadShower to your car right out of the box — minus the roof rack, of course.
 A thorough set of directions helps make the process as simple as possible.
 And until you decide to take it off for the winter, the shower stays up there quite well over all kinds of terrain.
-Having it mounted on top of your car and filling it through the attachment at the end of the hose makes refills easy breezy.
+Having it mounted on top of your car and filling it through the attachment at the end of the hose makes refills easy.
 If you don't have access to a hose and instead need to open the top fill cap and use an air pump to pressurize, it's a bit more obnoxious — especially if you have a tall vehicle.

-While filling your tank with a hose is easy and only takes a minute or two, the pressure it creates makes for an interesting experience removing the hose as it tries to spray that built-up water all over you and your car.
-And while the RoadShower calls for a specific pressure to be reached for "optimal usage," it includes no gauge to read said pressure.
+While filling your tank with a hose is easy and only takes a minute or two, the pressure it creates makes for an interesting experience when removing the hose as it tries to spray that built-up water all over you and your car.
+And while the RoadShower calls for a specific pressure to be reached for “optimal usage,” it includes no gauge to read said pressure.
 A standard car tire pressure gauge won't work either, as most don't read pressures that high.
-However, there is a pressure release valve in the fill cap on top that releases extra pressure around 55-75 psi.
+However, there is a pressure release valve in the fill cap on top that releases extra pressure around 55-75psi.
 The manufacturer stresses testing this to avoid over-pressurizing a faulty unit that could then explode.
-While we had no problems using this, we were a bit disappointed to find the shower is nearly impossible to drain completely without taking it off your car and physically dumping it upside down — and therefore can't be thoroughly cleaned.
-Also, you'll want to lock it to your car to prevent theft while you're out having adventures, as otherwise, anyone with a wrench could abscond with your wonderful kit.

 Durability